Best Mattresses For Arthritis: Less Pain and Better Sleep now!

 Are Sleeping Positions and Arthritis Related?

 After all, your body will stay in one position for a prolonged time.
 As a result, there may be a few affected joints because of the pressure your weigh puts on it.
 So the wrong sleeping position can be one of the reasons why you have flare-ups in the morning.
-That's why it's important to sleep in a proper position that helps keep your joints supported and your spine aligned.

 Here are the different kinds of sleeping positions and how it affects your arthritis: